This webinar is a joint effort from Penn State University and Resources for the Future (RFF), hosted by RFF.

-Kathy Brasier, associate professor of rural sociology at Penn State University, will add her perspective on the education impacts in the Marcellus region.
-Julia Haggerty, assistant professor at Montana State University and director of the Energy Communities research initiative, will also join the conversation with her insights on rural community resilience.
-The webinar will conclude with time for questions from the audience.
+Kathy Brasier, associate professor of rural sociology at Penn State University, added her perspective on the education impacts in the Marcellus region.
+Julia Haggerty, assistant professor at Montana State University and director of the Energy Communities research initiative, also joined the conversation with her insights on rural community resilience.
+The webinar concluded with time for questions from the audience.

 Join RFF for other webinars in this series: WHIMBY—What’s Happening in My Backyard?
 The Community Impacts of Unconventional Gas and Oil Development.

 To help understand the benefits and costs to local communities experiencing unconventional oil and gas development, experts at RFF have undertaken extensive research over the past two years and partnered with experts at Penn State University and elsewhere to highlight their findings in this ongoing webinar series.